Monaco is experiencing a boom in luxury new build properties. But can supply meet demand?

 Tour Odeon also saw very little competition when it was launched.
 Unsurprisingly, the units sold well at record prices comfortably exceeding the €44,000 per sq metre average, with a five-floor penthouse going for considerably more.

-A new collection of apartments have just been released for sale with prices ranging from £8.2m to over £90m.
+A new collection of apartments were released for sale with prices ranging from £8.2m to over £90m.

 But can supply keep up with demand?